 - Warehouses and logistics operations will adopt new wearable technology like Google Glass.

-- From driverless warehouse equipment to Amazon’s recently-announced drones, robotics will continue to occupy an ever-increasing role in supply chain.
+- From driverless warehouse equipment to Amazon’s recently-announced drones, robotics will continue to occupy an ever-increasing role in the supply chain.

 - Technology like RFID already allows warehouse inventory to communicate with warehouse management software, decreasing the need for human intervention while increasing accuracy and cost-effectiveness.
 But we’re far from reaching the limits of RFID capabilities.
 Ultimately, industry leaders hope that intermediary steps like load breaking, transshipment, pooling, and modal transfer will become negligible aspects of both time and cost.

-Learn More About the Future of Logistics
+Learn More About the Future of Logistics with CWI

 To learn more about the project, go to the MHLRoadmap website and check out the project’s Twitter @MHLRoadmap.